Gabbie Hanna

-Gabrielle Jeannette Hanna (born February 7, 1991) is an American Internet personality and singer-songwriter.
+Gabrielle Hanna (born February 7, 1991) is an American internet personality, singer-songwriter, author, and YouTuber.
 She rose to prominence on the video platforms Vine and YouTube before releasing her debut single, "Out Loud", in 2017.
 Her debut extended play, 2WayMirror, was released on May 31, 2019, and her second EP, Bad Karma, was released on May 15, 2020.
 Her debut album, Trauma Queen, was released on July 22, 2022.

 Hanna has also published two poetry books, Adultolescence (2017) and Dandelion (2020), both of which are New York Times Best Sellers.

 Early life

-Hanna was born on February 7, 1991, in New Castle, Pennsylvania.
-She has six siblings and is of Lebanese, French, and Polish descent.
+Hanna was born Gabrielle Hanna on February 7, 1991, in New Castle, Pennsylvania.
 In 2013, Hanna graduated from the University of Pittsburgh with a degree in psychology and communications.
 While at Pitt, she was a member of Sigma Sigma Sigma sorority.
 After college, she worked for a marketing company that sold products out of a Sam's Club; she became the top salesperson in the US for the company and moved to Cleveland, Ohio, to help start a new branch of the company.
 However, she departed after realizing that they relied on a pyramid scheme.